dotnet/csharplang/proposals/required-members.md

 * Allow the `!` operator to suppress the warning/error explicitly.
 If initializing a member in a complicated way (such as in a shared method), the user can add a `!` to the init clause to indicate the compiler should not check for initialization.

-After discussion we like the idea of the `!` operator.
+**Conclusion**: After discussion we like the idea of the `!` operator.
 It allows the user to be intentional about more complicated scenarios while also not creating a large design hole around init methods and annotating every method as setting members X or Y. `!` was chosen because we already use it for suppressing nullable warnings, and using it to tell the compiler "I'm smarter than you" in another place is a natural extension of the syntax form.